utkarsh039/LearnML/README.md

 # LearnML
-It include ipython notebooks of some concepts
+It include ipython notebooks on machine learning techniques.
+The code is written in python due to its vast community support.